 So you sat with the question: Do we need marriage counseling?
 If you’re reading this, the answer was probably yes.

-So you ask the all-knowing Google to find you an expert marriage counselor, and…. all of a sudden you’re knee-deep in smiling, sympathetic faces.
+So you turn to the all-knowing Google and search for “find a marriage counselor near me” and…. all of a sudden you’re knee-deep in smiling, sympathetic faces.
 It’s like some odd version of online dating: You scroll through photos and read profiles, looking for “The One.”